 Epoxy flooring is not a floor on its own.
 You’ll need to install either steel, concrete, or wooden floor before adding an epoxy on top of it.
 This coat is merely a temporary flooring solution.

 As the coat wears away, you’ll constantly need to install new coats needed frequently.
 Unlike other flooring solutions, high traffic and heavy impacts wear out epoxy floors.
 For some people, this is a con because the costs involved may not be planned for.

 4. Cracks and Chips on high impact areas

 If you’re planning to install an epoxy floor in your garage or storage areas, prepare to do frequent replacements.
-Epoxy flooring does not do so well in areas with high impact and traffic.
+Epoxy flooring does not do so well in areas with high impact and traffic like other resinous flooring systems.
 The surface chips and cracks easily, meaning you’ll incur extra costs and labor repairing and fixing the damaged areas.

 5. Very Slippery when Wet

 One serious disadvantage of epoxy flooring is that it can become very slippery especially when wet.
 In fact, any resinous flooring material is non-porous.
 This means that it creates a very smooth surface that becomes dangerous when wet or when there’s oil on the surface.